ds-kh/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Introduction

-This code book describes the variables, data transformations, and structure of the final tidy dataset `tidy_dataset.txt` produced by `run_analysis.R`.
+This code book describes the variables, data transformations, and structure of the final tidy dataset `tidy_data` produced by `run_analysis.R`.

 ## Source Data Description